nusteral/favorite-quotes/README.md

-*A good hockey player plays where the puck is.
-A great hockey player plays where the puck is going to be.*
+*It is easier to live through someone else than to become complete yourself.*

-— Wayne Gretzky
+— Betty Friedan